conarwelsh/nettuts-laravel4-and-backbone/readme.md

 ### Git

 Let's start by creating a git repository to work in.
-For your reference this entire repo will be made publically available.
+For your reference this entire repo will be made publicly available at [https://github.com/conarwelsh/nettuts-laravel4-and-backbone](https://github.com/conarwelsh/nettuts-laravel4-and-backbone).

 	mkdir project && cd project
 	git init